 Often, the one thing that makes an otherwise affordable home unaffordable is the cost of energy.
 Weatherizing your home results in increased comfort throughout the year, especially during the hot summer and cold winter months.
 You’ll also benefit by saving money on your utility bills.
 Through its Energy Department, Housing Assistance offers a number of services that help low-income homeowners and tenants on Cape Cod save energy and money.

 If you are eligible for the Fuel Assistance program or you are currently on a discounted electric or gas rate, you may qualify for our Energy programs that save you money by making your home more energy efficient and lowering your overall energy expenses.
 Housing Assistance is funded to provide weatherization to households that receive fuel assistance, a discounted utility rate or whose household income falls under 60% of the Area Median Income (AMI).
-For example:

 The first step is to call to schedule an energy assessment.
 Our certified energy auditors visit your home to conduct a free home energy assessment of your weatherization, heating system, appliance and lighting needs, and the auditor will tell you if you qualify for any of our free weatherization services.
 The first step is to schedule your free energy assessment.